 Even if you love the idea of driving an electric car, there's no point if it doesn't suit your driving habits.
 These are the defining factor of whether an electric car is right for you.
 We would recommend considering an electric car if you regularly drive in any of the following situations:

-Driving in these situations make the best use of regenerative braking.
-This is an EV specific development that recaptures kinetic energy otherwise wasted under braking which then tops up the battery.
+Driving in these situations makes the best use of regenerative braking.
+This is an EV-specific development that recaptures kinetic energy otherwise wasted under braking which then tops up the battery.
 This increases the range of your vehicle.

 If you regularly drive long distances or spend a lot of time on the motorway, an electric car may not be right for you just yet.

 While the average range of an electric car has increased, the luxury models with the longest range are very expensive.
 If you’re looking to buy a car on a tight budget and need a long-distance cruiser, you may struggle to find an electric car that suits your needs.
 What’s more, driving at high speeds drains the battery faster than driving in urban areas.
 It also doesn’t allow you to use regenerative braking as there are few opportunities to lift off the accelerator on a motorway.